 As you can see, both the business model canvas and lean canvas have their uses in the business world.
 The question we need to ask is… which is the right option for your startup?

-The lean business model canvas has been created especially for startup businesses and designed to provide entrepreneurs with additional insight into their products or service.
+The lean business model canvas has been created especially for startup businesses and is designed to provide entrepreneurs with additional insight into their products or service.
 However, many people find that the business model canvas provides them with a more holistic view of their startup.

 The good news is that there are no hard or fast rules about which business model you should utilize.
 Review both and choose the one that provides you with the most insight into your business.

 Remember that both of these business models are only as good as the information you enter into them.
 The more detail you provide, the better the chances of your product or service succeeding.
 Similarly, keep your business model updated.
 The marketplace will grow and evolve over time, and by keeping your model up to date, you can grow and evolve too.

 In summary: pick the model that provides the most value for your business

-We hope this article has explained the differences between the lean business model canvas and business model canvas and which is the best option for your startup.
+We hope this article has explained the differences between the lean business model canvas and the business model canvas and which is the best option for your startup.

 You may feel frustrated that we haven’t been able to give you a definitive answer, but the right choice depends on your startup and what you want to achieve.